 Most visits to Tanzania are trouble-free, but armed crime is increasing.
 Muggings, bag grabs from passing cars, and robberies including forced ATM withdrawals, sometimes accompanied by violence or the threat of violence, have increased throughout Tanzania and Zanzibar - especially in areas frequented by backpackers and expatriates.
 It is recommended that when booking a taxi you should, if possible, do so through your hotel reception desk, or if arriving at your destination late at night pre arrange transportation in advance.
 Do not hail taxis in the street or use un-licensed taxis.
 We also advise that even if a taxi appears to be licensed to exercise caution, and under no circumstances get into a taxi if there is anybody other than the driver in the vehicle.

 In recent years there have been a number of very serious but isolated incidents involving expatriates.
-The incidents occurred on both the mainland and the islands.
+On 7 August 2013 two British women were victims of an acid attack in Stonetown, Zanzibar.
+The motive for this attack remains unclear.
+The Department of Foreign Affairs and Trade advises all citizens visiting Zanzibar to avoid walking alone, especially in isolated areas and on beaches and to be especially vigilant after dark.
 You should avoid walking alone, especially in isolated areas and on beaches.
 There have been reports of increasing violent crime in the Kigamboni of Dar es Salaam, extra caution should be taken in this area, and it should be avoided completely after dark.

 Avoid walking after dark.
 Do not make yourself an obvious target for muggers and pickpockets.
 Do not carry large sums of cash or wear expensive-looking jewelry or watches.
 Be alert to the risk of thefts of personal property from cars and taxis stationary in traffic.